These are the most searched for recipes on Google for 2017

-The number 1 recipe on the list was somewhat surprising -- beef stroganoff.
+The No. 1 recipe on the list was somewhat surprising -- beef stroganoff.
 However, the more we thought about it, the more sense it made.
-Many people obviously consider beef stroganoff one of the ultimate comfort foods and Americans felt the need for comfort this year with the multiple shootings and terror incidents, including a mass shooting in Las Vegas; claims of sexual harassment by thousands of women and the fall of several well-respected men and women; two destructive hurricanes; raging wildfires that have driven thousands from their homes; and President Trump.
+Many people obviously consider beef stroganoff one of the ultimate comfort foods and Americans felt the need for comfort this year with the multiple shootings and terror incidents, including a mass shooting in Las Vegas; claims of sexual harassment by thousands of women and the fall of several well-respected men and women; two destructive hurricanes; raging wildfires that have driven thousands from their homes; and political turmoil.

 What is concerning though is that people still apparently don't know how to boil an egg.